Human mitochondrial genetics: Inheritance patterns

 It is possible, even in twin births, for one baby to receive more than half mutant mtDNA molecules while the other twin may receive only a tiny fraction of mutant mtDNA molecules with respect to wildtype (depending on how the twins divide from each other and how many mutant mitochondria happen to be on each side of the division).
 In a few cases, some mitochondria or a mitochondrion from the sperm cell enters the oocyte but paternal mitochondria are actively decomposed.

+Athletic Performance

+66% of athletic endurance and performance is determined by genetics, including mtDNA.
+Elite status is determined by the skeletal muscle’s mitochondrial oxidative potential, or VO2 max.
+ATP is most efficiently created by mitochondria in a process called oxidative phosphorylation, OXPHOS.
+The mtDNA contains 13 proteins that contribute to OXPHOS, indicating that mtSNPs greatly contribute to athletic performance.
+Genetic marker ACTN3 is highly expressed in fast twitch muscle fibers, as seen in high performance athletes.
+The ACE I/D polymorphism is another genetic marker of athletic endurance and power in Caucasians.
+Studies show there are differences between mtDNA haplogroups that show elite athletic performances and ethnicities.
+Increased mitochondrial biogenesis is initiated by the PPARD-PPARGC1A-NRF-TFAM pathway.
+Different variations of genes in this pathway may be indicators of increased athletic performance.

 Genes

 Genes in the human mitochondrial genome are as follows.

 Electron transport chain, and humanin

 It was originally incorrectly believed that the mitochondrial genome contained only 13 protein-coding genes, all of them encoding proteins of the electron transport chain.
 However, in 2001, a 14th biologically active protein called humanin was discovered, and was found to be encoded by the mitochondrial gene MT-RNR2 which also encodes part of the mitochondrial ribosome (made out of RNA):